Aayush-002/to-do-app/readme.md

-This the FullStack ToDo application using Django and React
+This the FullStack ToDo application using Django for backend  and React as backend